jotaki/zifty/README.txt

     ~AB     - use registers A, and B for operator register 0 and 1.
     ~~N     - N=1,2,4,8; set operand size for opX, X found in ar.
 (X=0,1) ~~_     - set registers op0, and op1 to register values found in op0, and op1 respectively.
+    ~~.     - Print string pointed to by mem[*op0] of length *ar.
+    ~~,     - Read string pointed to by mem[*op0] of length *ar.
+    ~.      - Write value of *ar as integer.
+(Note: Input base 16 will print the results as hexadecimal, any other input base will print the results as decimal.)
+    ~,      - Read value as integer into *ar.
+(Note: Input base 16 will read hexadecimal values.
+Any other base will result in reading base 10 values.
+Operator size is ignored in all ~~[,.] and ~[,.] operators.
     ~~~     - Binary NOT of op0 OR op1. (~(op0|op1))

     +       - Add op0 and op1 registers, storing output in ar.